frankvielma/timet/README.md

 - **Block Time Plot:** Visualizes the distribution of tracked time across a specified range of dates.
 Each column represents the amount of time tracked during a specific hour, with a header showing the hours and a row for each date displaying the time blocks for each hour.
 - **Tag Distribution Plot:** Illustrates the proportion of total tracked time allocated to each tag, showing the relative contribution of each tag to the overall time tracked.
 - **Detailed Statistics:** Displays detailed statistics for each tag, including total duration, average duration, and standard deviation.
+- **Enhanced Summary Report:** Provides a detailed, color-coded explanation of tag distribution, including percentages, total duration, average duration, and standard deviation, via the `--report` option in the `summary` command.
 - **iCalendar Export:** Easily export your time tracking data to iCalendar format for integration with calendar applications.
 - **S3 Cloud Backup:** Seamlessly backup and sync your time tracking data with S3-compatible storage services, providing an additional layer of data protection and accessibility.